Radcliffe & Maconie: Tea Time Theme Time

-On Sunday mornings, a song is played from listeners' submissions that uses the word "glove" in its lyrics.
-Sometimes a klaxon sound is played before the word "glove" is sung but sometimes the klaxon is not used.
-The item is a parody of Steve Wright's "Sunday Love Songs."
-On Sunday 14 February 2021 (Valentine's Day), the Radcliffe & Maconie programme was entirely Sunday Glove Songs.
-The theme song for this item is the Wings song "Silly Love Songs" with the presenters covering the word "Love" with "Glove".

 First, Last and Everything

 This item is where Radcliffe & Maconie together or one of them separately interview a personality who gives their "First, Last and Everything" musical selections.
 The "First" is a song that was one of the first musical influences on them, e.g. first record they purchased, etc. The "Last" choice is one they have recently discovered.
 Their "Everything" selection is some piece of music that is overarchingly significant to them.
 The theme song for this mini-interview item is "You're the First, the Last, My Everything" by Barry White.

 Crisps on the radio

 In this feature the hosts attempt to identify the flavour of crisps in a blind tasting.
 Crisps and similar snacks are sent in to the programme by listeners from around the world.
 The feature is introduced by the song "On the Radio" by Donna Summer, with the shouted word "crisps" inserted before the key phrase sung by the artist.